mach10/js-games/README.md

 Make a branch named after the candidate first, and pushed back to that branch after.

 ## Roman Numerals
-Convert decimal numbers into their roman equivalents
+Convert decimal integers into their roman equivalents
 #### Notes for interviewers
 Run the tests
 ```bash